MuhammadMouradG/VinDr-CXR/README.md

 # VinDr-CXR
-Code for proposal for VinDr-CXR data
+Code for proposal for VinDr-CXR data, the code not stable yet use carfuly please.